camlawlorforsyth/ACCEPT_project/reduction/README.md

 Assuming using hubble parameters of: Hubble_Constant=70, Omega_M=0.3, Omega_Vac=0.7

-Create a data folder, and copy: reduce/ checks/ & ggm_combine, from here into it
+Create a new data folder and copy: reduce/, checks/, and ggm_combine/ into it

 Copy the following files from the newly copied directories: the 2 "verify_*.py" files from check/ and the 3 "*_all_data.py" files from reduce.